|Pests removed since 1st May 2017||Traps / bait stations in the field||Active trappers||Properties/areas being trapped|

-Kerikeri Peninsula Pest Control is a community initiative working to protect native birds, trees, plants and invertebrates.
+We're a community initiative working to protect native birds, trees, plants and invertebrates.
+Our area is Akeake Reserve in the east to Rangitane Stream in the west.

 We want to: